How Important Is Undergraduate GPA When Applying to an MBA Program?

 What makes an ideal MBA student?
-At most business schools, the admissions process is holistic, meaning staff look at an applicant's entire academic and professional history, as well as test scores, skills, and personality, to get a well-rounded picture of the candidate.
+At most business schools, the MBA admissions process is holistic, meaning staff look at an applicant's entire academic and professional history, as well as test scores, skills, and personality, to get a well-rounded picture of the candidate.
 While undergraduate GPA is only one part of this puzzle, it's still an important one.
 A student's past academic achievements or failings are often a solid indicator of how they might perform in a rigorous MBA program.

 But fear not, even with a less-than-ideal GPA, there are other ways prospective students can showcase their potential to admissions staff.
 In the second part of our look at the different stages of the MBA process, b-school faculty and staff offer advice to students going through the application process who are worried their undergraduate GPA could come back to haunt them.